MicrosoftDocs/win32/desktop-src/WmiSdk/creating-a-new-permanent-event-consumer-class.md

 ---
-Description: 'One of the first steps in creating a permanent event consumer is to create the WMI class that describes the event consumer.
-Specifically, the permanent event consumer class defines the parameters of the action implemented by the physical consumer.'
+Description: One of the first steps in creating a permanent event consumer is to create the WMI class that describes the event consumer.
+Specifically, the permanent event consumer class defines the parameters of the action implemented by the physical consumer.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'a5b6d0b9-8df1-47e3-bb3b-cc69db6d9c0e'
+ms.assetid: a5b6d0b9-8df1-47e3-bb3b-cc69db6d9c0e
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Creating a New Permanent Event Consumer Class
+title: Creating a New Permanent Event Consumer Class ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Creating a New Permanent Event Consumer Class